 De-congesting Your Lymph

-If you are experiencing any of the lymph related symptoms mentioned above then please consider preparing your body for a cleanse this spring or with an herb called Manjistha, which means ‘red root.’
-Please read up on Manjistha as it is my favorite lymph de-stagnating herb and may be just the right support to start getting your lymph moving now before you detox.* Take 2 caps, 2 times per day after food.
+If you are experiencing any of the lymph-related symptoms mentioned in the chart above, please consider preparing your body for a cleanse this spring, or with an herb called Manjistha, which means ‘red root.’
+Please read up on Manjistha, as it is my favorite lymph de-stagnating herb and may be just the right support to start getting your lymph moving now before you detox.

 Remember, before you jump into a cleansing program of any kind, be sure that the detoxification channels – namely your lymph – are moving.
 Detoxifying the body into a congested lymphatic system is one of the main causes of detox and cleansing reactions, which are easily avoided with the right preparation.

-Beets also have one other very important property that make them the top food on my list right now.
-They thin the bile*.
-Bile is responsible for about 80% of the immune response in the gut, it regulates the stool, digests good fat and gets rid of bad fat.* After a long winter of heavy, high protein, and high fat holiday foods, the liver and bile may become sluggish.
-Beets, as part of our lymph moving pre-cleanse, are a perfect addition.
-I love a fresh glass of beet, carrot and winter kale juice this time of the year.
+Beets in particular also have one other very important property that make them the top food on my list right now.
+They thin the bile.
+Bile is responsible for about 80% of the immune response in the gut, it regulates the stool, digests good fat and gets rid of bad fat.
+Beets also scrub the villi of the gut, which is where the digestive lymph originates.
+Beets make a great food for your lymph.

 Make sure you eat your red foods for optimal lymph function!